ANFTechTeam/ANFCapacityManager/README.md

 ## Change Log

+* Sept 20, 2021  - Fixed bud that required SMBFQDN field that doesn't always exist
+* Sept 20, 2021  - Fixed bug that incorrectly calculated the new volume size when using percent based autogrow
 * July 27, 2021  - Increased v3.1 -> v4.0
 * July 27, 2021  - Added separate alert for Volume full warning only.
 Use this value to notify your team without automatically growing the volume.
 * July 26, 2021  - Auto Grow amount now accepts percent-based values (20%) or static values with 't' for 'g'. i.e. '500g' to grow by 500 GiB or '2t' to grow by 2 TiB.